phani9001/Pricing-Table-UI-Design/README.md

-# Pricing-Table-UI-Design
+# Pricing Table UI Design 💸

-A modern and responsive pricing table UI built using HTML and CSS, designed to showcase different subscription plans with clarity and elegance.
-It features animated card transitions, interactive hover effects, and a visually emphasized “Pro” plan to guide user attention.
-Ideal for landing pages, SaaS platforms, or product comparison sections.
+A modern and responsive pricing table built with HTML and CSS.
+This project showcases three subscription plans—Basic, Pro, and Enterprise—with animated card transitions, hover effects, and a visually highlighted "Pro" plan to guide user attention.

+## 🔍 Features

+- Responsive layout using Flexbox
+- Smooth entrance animations on load
+- Hover effects with shadow pulse and button bounce
+- Clean, semantic HTML structure
+- Easy to customize and extend

+## 📸 Preview